NontFakungkun/badminton-racket-selection/README.md

 > [!NOTE]
-> there’s only 1 entry of female doubles players so the result might not be fully representative.
+> There’s only 1 entry of female doubles players so the result might not be fully representative.

 # Interactive Racket Selection Tool